wshyang/csv-sanitizer/README.md

 - The input hostname is not a string.
 - The input hostname does not match the specified pattern.
-- The input file is not a CSV file or does not have the "Command / Event" column.
+- The input file is not a CSV file or does not have the "Command/Events" column.
 - The output file already exists or cannot be written.

 ## Assumptions